deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 She inspects the hook with the magnifying glass and finds hemp fibres.
 Slowly she realizes, that somebody tries to scare her and that the noose actually *was* there on the evening of day 1.

 She wants to investigate, if somebody left fingerprints there.
-She suspects Rebeca.
+She suspects *REBECA*.

 #### Morning

-Marjorie and Calvin sit and eat breakfast.
-Rebeca is at the now open cupboard in the living room.
-Calvin tells her to join them, to which she reluctantly agrees to.
+*MARJORIE* and *CALVIN* sit and eat breakfast. *REBECA* is at the now open cupboard in the living room. *CALVIN* tells her to join them, to which she reluctantly agrees to.
 She leaves the cupboard open.

-As they are eating, Marjorie tries to grill Rebeca to find out wether she tries to scare her.
-They get into an argue, Calvin gets in between and something he says triggers something in Rebeca, so she backs off and tells him that she will go shopping and leaves (the cupboard is still open)
+As they are eating, *MARJORIE* tries to grill *REBECA* to find out wether she tries to scare her.
+They get into an argue, *CALVIN* gets in between and something he says triggers something in *REBECA*, so she backs off and tells him that she will go shopping and leaves (the cupboard is still open)

-After breakfast, Marjorie again takes the dishes to the kitchen.
+After breakfast, *MARJORIE* again takes the dishes to the kitchen.
 She wonders that the supplies seem to be fully stocked.

 In the trash she finds a make-up brush.

 She additionally gathers adhesive tape from a drawer in the hall, the fingerprint powder from the unlocked cupboard.

-As she's back in her room after getting all the things, Brianna arrives and she is interrupted.
+As she's back in her room after getting all the things, *BRIANNA* arrives and she is interrupted.

 #### Afternoon

-Brianna visits and Marjorie questions her about Rebeca.
+*BRIANNA* visits and *MARJORIE* questions her about *REBECA*.

 #### Evening

-In the meantime, Rebeca is back.
-Marjorie gets the fingerprints from the hook and tricks Rebeca into drinking from a glass that Marjorie snatches and gets her fingerprints off.
+In the meantime, *REBECA* is back. *MARJORIE* gets the fingerprints from the hook and tricks *REBECA* into drinking from a glass that *MARJORIE* snatches and gets her fingerprints off.

 She compares the fingerprints and they match.
-She's now convinced, that Rebeca is trying to scare her.
+She's now convinced, that *REBECA* is trying to scare her.

 ### Day 4

 #### Early morning

-Marjorie wakes up to the sound of a fight.
-She walks down to find Calvin shooting Rebeca.
-Calvin turns around and goes at her.
+*MARJORIE* wakes up to the sound of a fight.
+She walks down to find *CALVIN* shooting *REBECA*. *CALVIN* turns around and goes at her.
 In fear, she turns around and runs into her room and pushes a cupboard in front of her door.

-Calvin at first tries to sweet talk her, but ultimatively looses his nerves and screams at her.
+*CALVIN* at first tries to sweet talk her, but ultimatively looses his nerves and screams at her.
 He shoots and pushes against the door.
-The cupboard moves and the door opens.
-Calvin comes in, but is gunned down by the wounded Rebeca, who breaks down.
+The cupboard moves and the door opens. *CALVIN* comes in, but is gunned down by the wounded *REBECA*, who breaks down.

-Marjorie talks to her, gets a cloth and Rebecas mobile from the kitchen, gives the cloth to Rebeca to still the wound and calls 911.
+*MARJORIE* talks to her, gets a cloth and *REBECA*s mobile from the kitchen, gives the cloth to *REBECA* to still the wound and calls 911.

 ### Day 5

 #### Afternoon

-Marjorie sits with Brianna.
-They talk about Calvin.
-In the end, Marjorie confirms to Brianna, that she will appear in court and make her testimony.
+*MARJORIE* sits with *BRIANNA*.
+They talk about *CALVIN*.
+In the end, *MARJORIE* confirms to *BRIANNA*, that she will appear in court and make her testimony.

 The end.